brian-rose/atm320-thermodynamics/_sources/syllabus.md

 The Final Exam will be held Thursday December 7 10:30 am - 12:30 pm (per the [University exam calendar](https://livealbany.sharepoint.com/sites/web_registrar/Shared%20Documents/Forms/AllItems.aspx?id=%2Fsites%2Fweb%5Fregistrar%2FShared%20Documents%2FFinal%20Exams%2FFall%202023%20Final%20Exam%20Schedule%20for%20Web%2Epdf&parent=%2Fsites%2Fweb%5Fregistrar%2FShared%20Documents%2FFinal%20Exams&p=true&ga=1))

+## Attendance

+This is an in-person course, and attending class is an essential component of the learning process.
+All students are expected to attend all classes on time unless prior arrangements have been made with the instructor.
+There may be occasional hands-on exercises during class time.

+**If you need to miss a class** for a University-recognized reason, you must **email Professor Rose** ahead of time if at all possible and let me know.

+Lectures will be recorded to the extent possible.
+The videos will be provided to students who need to miss class for justified reasons.

 ## Academic integrity

 Although students may work together, all homework assignments must be completed independently.
 Homework assignments that are substantially similar to other students will receive a zero for that assignment.
 Copying from other students on quizzes and exams may result in a zero for that work and referral for disciplinary action.